epam/ai-dial-helm/charts/dial/README.md

 ## Configuring Values

 > **NOTE**: You can use the default [values.yaml](values.yaml) file as a template.
 It includes all the components you can deploy using this chart with their minimal configurations.

+> **Examples**: due to flexibility of the system, it's impossible to define default values for all parameters and cover all use cases.\
+However, we provide a set of [examples](examples) that can be used as a good starting point for your own configuration.

 In the table below, you can find the list of parameters used in the defaut [values.yaml](values.yaml) file.